acearchive/legacy-artifact-action/README.md

 ## Examples

-Get the JSON output for the current version of each artifact.
+Validate the current version of each artifact and get the JSON output for them.

 ```yaml
 jobs: